Bangkok

 Things to do

-Bangkok is one of the tourist hot spots in the world and is considered the best city to visit in Asia.
+There is plenty to keep you occupied in Bangkok; read a detailed post here.
 The city’s most visited landmarks are: the Grand Palace, Wat Pho, and Wat Arun.

 The Grand Palace served as a residence of the King of Thailand from the 18th century to mid-20th century.
 The complex is located on the east bank of the Chao Phraya River.